-Recommended Preparation: ACCT 120 with a minimum grade of C
+Prerequisite: Completion of ACCT 120 with a minimum grade of C.

 A study of the basic elements of financial management with emphasis on financial planning, budgeting, and working capital management plus other areas of practical interest to small business owners and/or middle managers.
-CSU

-BUSI 251 Marketing
+BUSI 251 3 UNITS Marketing